hotosm/ml-enabler/README.md

 # ml-enabler

-A service that integrates ML models to applications like Tasking Manager. _work in progress_
+A service that integrates ML models to applications like Tasking Manager.

 ## Background
 Machine Learning has proven to be very successful to make mapping fast with high quality.
 With a diverse set of models and tools, it is hard to integrate them to existing tools like Tasking Manager and iD.
 HOT is developing ml-enabler to enable AI-assist to existing mapping tools.